 We are committed to minimising our impacts on biodiversity by ensuring we understand and respond proactively to biodiversity risks.
 Oil Search undertakes risk assessments before entering into sensitive areas, including areas with high biodiversity value; areas providing life-sustaining ecosystems; and areas with high cultural heritage significance.
 Comprehensive requirements for identifying and managing this process is integrated into our procedures on environmental assessment and management.

 In 2016, a biodiversity risk assessment of our licence and adjoining areas in PNG identified the following key biodiversity risks:

 - Habitat degradation resulting from the spread of pests and weeds.

 - Local species extinction due to increased hunting.

 - Reduced availability of resources for flora and fauna caused by increasing human population.

 To better assess these risks at specific locations, we undertake baseline studies for all new projects to gather information about key aspects of the local ecology such as the presence of rare and threatened flora, fauna and habitats as defined by the International Union for Conservation of Nature Red List of Threatened Species.
 We use the results to ensure we adopt appropriate management and mitigation measures to protect biodiversity value.

-Where potential impacts to biodiversity are identified, we implement measures to avoid the impact (including repositioning of infrastructure) through a Site Specific Environmental Management Plan. if avoidance is not practicable, we implement the mitigation hierarchy of minimise, mitigate and, where necessary, offset.
+Where potential impacts to biodiversity are identified, we implement measures to avoid the impact (including repositioning of infrastructure) through a Site-specific Environmental Management Plan.
+If avoidance is not practical, we implement the mitigation hierarchy of minimise, mitigate and, where necessary, offset.